Site Logo

 Depression: Four areas of functioning

-Second, you must also prove that your symptoms cause a serious problem in your functioning.
+Second, you must also prove that your symptoms cause a severe problem in your functioning.
 Generally, you must have an extreme limitation in at least one area.
 Alternatively, you can have a marked limitation in at least two areas.
-These areas of functioning include:

 • Interacting with others (the ability to use socially appropriate behaviors)

-• Adapting or managing oneself (the ability to perform daily activities such as paying bills, cooking, shopping, dressing and keeping good hygiene)
+• Adapting or managing oneself (the ability to perform daily activities such as paying bills, cooking, shopping, dressing, and keeping good hygiene)

 Social Security Definitions of Marked and Extreme